OlivierBas/TF2PugBot-old/README.md

 Update (Release v0.1)
 The bot now tracks games played for each player within every server as well as won spins.
 These stats can be seen with `/stats`.

+Update (Release v0.4)
+The bot now allows for map spins and it seperates active and inactive maps off of the map pool.

 * [Commands](#commands)
   * [Basic](#basic)
   * [Management](#management)